Oakland’s Last Home Game Ever – Scenes from the Coliseum

 "Yes we will."

-But getting off the bus, I spot one last A's fan.
+But getting off the bus, I spotted one last A's fan.
 He's walking home on the other side of the street.
 He's still wearing his green vest, and I see that he's wearing it over one last hope-never-dies t-shirt.
 It says...

 "Sell."